| HOME

 phrases, clichés, misplaced modifiers, shifts in agreement,

-consistency, organization, flow, and clarity.
+consistency, organization, word flow, and clarity.
 It also includes

 category).